An organization is a Key.

 Decide on the Moving Date

-‘Weekends are always best’, everyone will tell you!
-This is especially true for the more densely populated areas of the City like Manhattan and Long Island, but not always possible as most new leases begin with the start of the month.
-Your old landlord might already have someone new moving in, but most landlords understand so try and coordinate the dates.
+‘Weekends are always best,’ everyone will tell you!
+This is especially true for the more densely populated areas of the City like Manhattan and Long Island, but not always possible as most new leases begin with the month’s start.
+Your old landlord might already have someone new moving in, but most landlords understand, so try and coordinate the dates.

 Find Your Movers

 Moving is hard and heavy work.
 Furniture and boxes are difficult to pick up, and some items need to be specially packed.
 If you are living in a furnished apartment, your move will be easier with less planning.
 If you are relocating everything, then you need to give yourself more time to find the right guys for the job.
 This is also a good time to get rid of unwanted items.

 - Number of the large items and number of boxes;

 - How many floors down in the old place and how many floors up in the new place;

 Prices will depend on if they will be packing your belongings, providing packaging materials, and how many floors they will need to carry things.

 Before you start, make sure that you have the basic supplies on hand.
 These will include:

 - Boxes – these can be sourced from merchants in your area, others in your neighborhood who have recently moved, or from your moving company ( these will be unused, and sizes can be specified )

 - Bags – including mattress and trash bags